fathimakm/learn_sop_cors_csrf_with_me/README.md

 __CORS__ is a mechanism tha allows a website on one URL to request data from another URL

+website 1 request data from website 2 of certain content type> only if aceess- control-allow-origin : website 1 and access-control-allow-header: content type desired> cors work

+* Json csrf with adobe flash is possible(uses redirection)>victim to vulnerable.com
+        a content type header is added to the flash file and all the json data that we want to send and end point is also specified not vulnerable.com byrt 307 redirect page> which in turn redirects to vulnerable.com

 -  HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources